 The Nationalist school of Indian History emerged as a reaction to negative propaganda being unleashed by colonial historians.
 They were motivated by the desire to interpret Indian History in a positive light so that spirit of national pride could be infused among Indians.
 Their interpretation was aimed at straightening the foundation of Indian nationalism & to provide positive ideas to Indians struggling against British Rule.

 To counter the concept of the Dark Age being introduced by colonial historians, the National historian put forward the idea of the Golden age.
-The golden age refers to a phase of human history during which all-round progress of very high order was witnessed.
+The golden age refers to a phase of human history during which all-around progress of very high order was witnessed.

 Marxist School of Writing

 This school of Indian history writing got emerged during the 1960s.
 Scholars like R.S.
 Sharma, Irfan Habib, Sumit Sarkar, D.D.
-Kosambi etc. are associated with this school of writing.
+Kosambi etc. is associated with this school of writing.
 These historians focused on the economic factors shaping human history.
 They focused on socio-economic dimensions in the reconstruction of History & neglected the political dimension.

-Greater significance was attached to the role of common masses (peasants, workers) in the making of Indian history.
+Greater significance was attached to the role of the common masses (peasants, workers) in the making of Indian history.
 This approach is also known as history from below.
 Like earlier schools, the Marxist school also suffered from presenting an incomplete picture of Indian History.

-Subaltern School of writing
+Subaltern School of Writing

 The “Subaltern school”, was started in the 1980s by Ranajit Guha and Gyan Prakash.
 This school of writing focuses attention away from the elites and politicians to “history from below”, looking at the peasants using folklore, poetry, riddles, proverbs, songs, oral history, and methods inspired by anthropology.
 It focuses more on the colonial era before 1947 and typically emphasizes caste and downplays class, to the annoyance of the Marxist school.